 He’d be 132 years old, but stranger things have happened.

 You know who else was a solid Tammany Hall man?
 The world’s greatest salesman and gourmand, Diamond Jim Brady.
-We discussed Brady’s life in Series 6’s “He Could Eat It All.”
+We discussed Brady’s life in “He Could Eat It All.”

-If you’re looking for other mysterious unsolved disappearances, check out the 1976 disappearance of Key West fire chief Bum Farto (Series 10’s “With Both Hands”) or the 1874 abduction of four-year-old Charley Ross (Series 11’s “Your Heart’s Sorrow”); the 1924 disappearance of missionary Ira Colver Sparks (“The Prophet of the Pacific”); or the 1809 disappearance of British diplomat Benjamin Bathurst (“Gone Guy”).
+If you’re looking for other mysterious unsolved disappearances, check out the 1976 disappearance of Key West fire chief Bum Farto (“With Both Hands”); the 1874 abduction of four-year-old Charley Ross (“Your Heart’s Sorrow”); the 1924 disappearance of missionary Ira Colver Sparks (“The Prophet of the Pacific”); or the 1809 disappearance of British diplomat Benjamin Bathurst (“Gone Guy”).

 - Adler, Polly.
 A House is Not a Home.
 New York: Rinehart, 1953.